4 Options for No Collateral Business Loans

 4. Merchant Cash Advances

-A merchant cash advance company can offer you a lump sum of capital that you can use to grow your business—and you’ll pay the lender back by allowing them to take a slice of your business’s daily sales.
+A merchant cash advance company extends you a lump sum of capital, which you pay back through a percentage of your business’s daily sales.

 With no collateral required and poor credit scores accepted, merchant cash advances can meet your financing needs when you don’t qualify for other business loans.
-But proceed with caution: Merchant cash advances are the most expensive financing solution on the market.
+But proceed with caution: Merchant cash advances are the most expensive financing solution on the market and should be a last resort for your business financing.

 Why Merchant Cash Advances Are So Expensive